Mercury Resource Links

 ToxFAQs for Mercury The Agency for Toxic Substances and Disease Registry (ATSDR), a division of the U.S. Department of Health and Human Services, produces ToxFaQs.
 This is a link to a fact sheet in response to the most frequently asked health questions about mercury.

-U.S. Environmental Protection Agency: Mercury and Air Toxics Standards (MATS) In 2011, The EPA announced standards to limit mercury, acid gases and other toxic pollution from power plants.
+U.S. Environmental Protection Agency: Mercury and Air Toxics Standards (MATS) EPA standards to limit mercury, acid gases and other toxic pollution from power plants.

 Biodiversity Research Institute: Center for Mercury Studies BRI continues to play a lead scientific role in understanding the exposure and effects of mercury on wildlife in New England, North America, and around the world.